etereshop-sales/Typical-problems-and-product-configuration/README.md

 - You can check installed drivers via your system’s apps list.

 - The `log.txt` is missing.
 Create an empry file `log.txt`.
+- if have glitches and nouses, replace batteries with fully charged or new.

  </details>